What's Coming to Netflix in August 2020 - What's on Netflix

 - Project Power (2020) N – Jamie Foxx, Joseph Gordon-Levitt, and Dominique Fishback star in this brand new superhero series.

+- Teenage Bounty Hunters (Season 1) N – The next Genji Kohan series (formally Slutty Teenage Bounty Hunters).

-- The Great Heist (Season 1) N – Colombian heist series akin to Money Heist.
+- The Great Heist / El robo del siglo (Season 1) N – Colombian heist series akin to Money Heist.

-- The Legend of Korra (Seasons 1-4) – All four seasons of the follow-up to Avatar: The Last Airbender.
+- The Legend of Korra (Seasons 1-4) – All four seasons of the follow-up to Avatar: The Last Airbender including:

 All four seasons of The Legend of Korra are coming to US Netflix on August 14th! pic.twitter.com/uQLaPCAN1j